-In the current year 2016-2017 school will receive £1320 per pupil who is currently eligible for Free School Meals or who has been in the past 6 years.
-The school will also receive a higher rate of funding, £1900 for any pupil who is ‘Looked after’ or adopted from care.
+In the current year 2022 – 2023, school has one pupil who is eligible for Free School Meals or who have been in the past 6 years for whom we receive some additional pupil premium funding.
+The school will also receive a higher rate of funding, £2345 for any pupil who is ‘Looked after’ or adopted from care.

 Please see our current Pupil Premium Strategy Statement: